Plymouth to Azores

 Alex has also worked with Californian outdoor apparel company Patagonia, e-waste recycler MobileMuster, an urban greening initiative 202020Vision and sits on sustainability advisory groups for the Australian Food & Grocery Council and Australasian Packaging Convenant.

 Having grown up in beautiful New Zealand and lived near the ocean her whole life, Alex loves keeping active, adventures, learning new skills and the great outdoors.
-With this love comes a sense of responsibility to protect it.
+She believes that with a love of wild nature, comes a sense of responsibility to protect it.

 Yvonne C. Neth